data-umbrella/data-umbrella-scikit-learn-sprint/contributing/scalar_text.md

 ## Issue Title
-Use check_scalar for parameters validation
+Use the function `check_scalar` for parameters validation.

 ## Issue Type
 This is an **intermediate-level** issue for second time contributors.